swaraj-shubh/Aptos/README.md

 ---

-Built with ❤️ using Next.js, Aptos, and MongoDB
+Built with ❤️ using Next.js and Aptos